Yes, over 30 Web Hosting accounts with actual websites.

 The backend seems like one they built themselves but for the most part, it’s pretty easy to navigate.
 I wish I could get a few more domains on this host for the price I pay.
 Currently, I can only have four total.
 This is the main reason they didn’t make my top 5.
 My current price is $107/year.

 There were a couple of things I wasn’t too happy about.
 They wanted to charge me $5 a month more for using an older PHP version(unsupported).
 I wasn’t even sure what they were talking about at the time.
-I had to contact them to get refunds on these charges.
-The backend was created in house as well.
+I had to contact them to get refunds for these charges.
+The backend was created in-house as well.
 It’s not nearly as clean as a Cpanel.

 The price was above average but they were one of the biggest hosts at the time.
 Although I wouldn’t say don’t use them, I’m also going to say I’m not using them anymore.
 The service I got allowed me to host up to 5 domains.
 I left in 2016.
 My last price is $83.00/year.